darkrain42/tailscale-initramfs/README.md

 # tailscale-initramfs

-Run the [tailscale](https://tailscale.com)client in a Debian or Ubuntu initramfs, to provide access to the Linux system prior to unlocking an encrypted root filesystem.
+Run the [tailscale](https://tailscale.com) client in a Debian or Ubuntu initramfs, to provide access to the Linux system prior to unlocking an encrypted root filesystem.
 For instance, when combined with [dropbear-initramfs](https://packages.debian.org/stable/dropbear-initramfs),